luax/scala-immutability-plugin/README.md

 * The class contains any mutable field i.e., a **var** field.
 * The source code of the class is unknown (unreachable from this project).
+* It inherits a mutable class.

 If a superclass is mutable all subclasses are also mutable.
 A subclass can never have a "better" mutability than it's superclass.

 ### Shallow immutable
-Non-transitive (shallow) immutability.
-A class has the propperty shallow immutable if an instance of that class has a state that cannot be mutated but has references to other objects that may be mutated.
+A class has the property, non-transitive (shallow) immutability, if an instance of that class has a state that cannot be mutated but has references to other objects that may be mutated.
-A class is determined shallow immutable if:
+The class is determined shallow immutable if:

 * The class contains only immutable fields i.e., **val** definitions.
 * Has a parent that is shallow immutable.